 Anxiety And Sleep Problems

 If you already suffer from anxiety or trouble sleeping, black tea may make these conditions worse.
-This is because it contains caffeine, which can cause these symptoms (1).
+This is because it contains caffeine, which can cause these symptoms, especially if consumed later in the day (1).

 Headache Or Migraine